-Like the indispensabilist, the autonomy platonist can emphasize the utility of EP within empirical science while limiting its scope to such theories.
-EP can do its work on centers of mass and ghosts while refusing to extend EP to formal theories like mathematics.
-The argument from the effectiveness of EP in identifying our commitments in empirical science to the denial of the existence of mathematical objects ignores the question of the independent legitimacy of mathematics.
-There is no incompatibility between EP, as a criterion for determining the commitments of scientific theory, and mathematical realism, which posits an independent realm of abstract objects.
+The inference from the effectiveness of an eleatic principle in identifying our commitments in empirical science to the denial of the existence of mathematical objects, one favored by Azzouni, for example, denies the independent legitimacy of mathematics.
+There is no incompatibility between an eleatic principle, as a criterion for determining the commitments of scientific theory, and mathematical realism, which posits an independent realm of abstract objects.
 The eleatic principle can tell us how to read the claims of empirical science.
 We can appeal to independent reasons, like the consistency, stability, and cogency of mathematical theories, to accept mathematical axioms and to believe that mathematical objects exist.

-My second claim about the attractiveness of autonomy platonism is that it captures the indispensabilist's claim that mathematical objects exist while denying its implausible allegation that our mathematical beliefs are justified just like our empirical beliefs.
+My second claim about the attractiveness of autonomy platonism is that it captures the indispensabilist's claim that mathematical objects exist while denying its implausible allegation that our mathematical beliefs are justified by the same evidence which justifies our empirical beliefs.
 For the indispensabilist, all posits, mathematical and empirical, are on a par.
+Even ordinary objects like trees are posits in exactly the same way that sets are.
+Like logical principles, mathematical beliefs, for the indispensabilist, are connected with our other beliefs in such an integral way that abandoning them in response to a contradiction in our beliefs or theories forces awkward redistributions of truth values among the remaining components.
+"If asked why he spares mathematics [in revising his theory in the face of recalcitrant experience] the scientist will perhaps say that its laws are necessarily true; but I think we have here an explanation, rather, of mathematical necessity itself.
+It resides in our unstated policy of shielding mathematics by exercising our freedom to reject other beliefs instead" (Quine 1992: 15).

-For Quine, even ordinary objects like trees are posits in exactly the same way that sets are.
-But the roles of mathematical objects in our theories are different than the roles of other kinds of posits.
-While it is a simple logical fact that we can hold or cede any claim in a theory by making appropriate adjustments elsewhere, we actually hold mathematical theorems in the background when testing or confirming empirical claims.
-We do not allow them to be refuted in the ways in which we hold other claims open to disconfirmation.
+While it is a simple logical fact that we can hold or cede any claim in a theory by making appropriate adjustments elsewhere, the roles of mathematical objects in our theories are different from the roles of other kinds of posits.
+We hold mathematical theorems in the background when testing or confirming empirical claims.
+We do not allow them to be refuted in the ways in which we hold other claims open to disconfirmation.24 Mathematical and scientific practice belies the indispensabilist's claims about mathematical justification.

-&lt;sup>28 Compare: "If the mathematical statements M are part of every competing hypothesis, then, no matter which hypothesis comes out best in the light of the observations, M will be part of that best hypothesis.
-M is not tested by this exercise, but is simply a background assumption common to the

-Defenders of EP and QI agree that uses of mathematics in scientific theories are indispensable in practice.
-Their disagreement is over whether those uses are ontologically significant.
-The autonomy platonist accepts, with the indispensabilist, that they are, while also agreeing with the eleatic that the applications of mathematics within empirical theories are not reasons to believe that they are.
+Eleatics and indispensabilists agree that uses of mathematics in scientific theories are indispensable in practice.
+They disagree about whether those uses are ontologically significant.
+The autonomy platonist accepts the indispensabilist's claim that they are, while agreeing with the eleatic that the applications of mathematics within empirical theories are not reasons to believe that they are.

-The defender of QI looks at a standard scientific theory, with its references to physical objects and mathematical objects, and sees no principled way of distinguishing them.
+The defender of QI looks at a standard scientific theory, with its references to both physical and mathematical objects, and sees no principled way of distinguishing them.
 Let's imagine that the theory contains Coulomb's law, CL.

-CL

-$$F = k |q_1q_2|/r^2$$

-, where the electrostatic constant $k \approx 9 \times 10^9 \text{ Nm}^2/c^2$
+CL $F = k |q_1q_2|/r^2$, where the electrostatic constant $k \approx 9 \times 10^9 \text{ Nm}^2/c^2$